baseboxorg/jeffskinnerbox.github.io/content/ideas/visual-object-recognition-with-machine-vision.md

 ```

 Provided the above steps finished without error,
-OpenCV should now be installed in `/usr/local/lib/python3.5/site-pacakges`.
+OpenCV should now be installed in `/usr/local/lib/python3.5/site-packages`
+or `/usr/local/lib/python3.5/dist-packages`.
 You should verify this:

 ```bash